hilton/hilton.github.com/blog/_posts/2024-04-01-rehearsal-location.md

 [Marco Kaufmann](https://unsplash.com/photos/0kbNh7XrJ7Q){:.photocredit}

-_⚠️ The red bars appear in the wrong location on mobile devices, and possibly other platforms 🤦🏻‍♂️_

 Choir rehearsals feature many stops and starts, as conductors stop the singers to ask for something better.
 Efficient rehearsal relies on quick and accurate directions that avoid confusion.